When your neighbor asks if your kids want to participate in a lemonade stand for charity, what do you say? You say yes, a thousand times over.

 Cheers to cold lemonade on a hot day, neighbors that turn into friends and helping those in need.

-I’m a family photographer in the St. Louis area.
+I’m a family photographer in the Boulder and Denver area.
 I blog about my photography sessions, raising young children and what moms should know when they’re looking to hire a family photographer.
 If that’s interesting to you, sign up below to get email updates straight to your inbox.
 Thanks for reading!